mandip26/Medical_Report_AI/README.md

 # Medical Report Visualization API

-A FastAPI backend service for extracting text from medical reports using the Gemini API and parsing them into structured data.
+A FastAPI backend service for extracting text from medical reports using the Gemini API and parsing them into structured data with MongoDB storage.

 ## Features

 - Extract text from various file formats (PDF, JPG, PNG, TIFF)
-- Convert PDF documents to images if they're not text-based
+- Convert PDF documents to images for processing
 - Parse medical reports to extract patient information and test results
+- Store extraction results in MongoDB with user association
+- Retrieve and manage user-specific extraction data
+- Health check endpoints for API monitoring

 ## Requirements

 - Python 3.8+
-- Tesseract OCR is installed on your system
 - Gemini API key
+- MongoDB database

 ## Installation